dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 ## Manually Bubbling Up Reverts

-In either approach, we've interrupted the compiler default behavior of bubbling up the revert error to our own caller.
-We may find that we do not want to gracefully handle certain errors and want them to bubble up for the caller above us to handle.
-Often novice solidity engineers will do something like:
+With either approach we've interrupted the compiler default behavior of bubbling up the revert error to our own caller.
+We may find that we do not want to handle certain errors and instead want them to bubble up for the caller above us to handle.
+Often novice solidity devs will try to re-throw the revert data with `revert()` like:

 ```solidity
 (bool success, bytes memory returnOrRevertData) = someContract.call(...);